 Alkaline phosphatase is an enzyme found throughout your body.
 The exact role the enzyme plays isn't fully understood, but abnormalities in your levels may be a sign of an underlying health issue.

 While a quick search of the internet may turn up a home remedy to lower alkaline phosphatase, there's no diet or treatment specific for lowering your alkaline phosphatase.
-If you have concerns about your alkaline phosphatase levels, your doctor is your best resource for what your levels mean and what you need to do about it.
+If you have concerns about your levels, your doctor is your best resource to identify symptoms of high alkaline phosphatase and tell you what you need to do about it.

 What Is Alkaline Phosphatase?